 If a participant (or individual wishing to participate in a Linux Foundation event), through postings on social media or other online publications or another form of electronic communication, engages in conduct that violates this policy, whether before, during or after a Linux Foundation event, the Linux Foundation may take appropriate corrective action, which could include imposing a temporary or permanent ban on an individual’s participation in future Linux Foundation events.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns relating to harassment, please contact a member of conference staff immediately.
 Conference staff can be identified by t-shirts/staff badges onsite; and an organizer can be found at the event registration counter at any time.
-You are also encouraged to contact Angela Brown, VP of Events at angela (at) linuxfoundation (dot) org.
+You are also encouraged to contact Angela Brown, General Manager of Events at email@example.com.

-Our staff has had incident response training and responds to harassment reports and does so in accordance with the process recommended by the Ada Initiative.
+Our staff has had incident response training and responds to harassment reports and does so in accordance with the process recommended on the Geek Feminism Wiki.
 As referenced above, if a participant engages in harassing behavior, the conference organizers may take any action they deem appropriate, ranging from issuance of a warning to the offending individual to expulsion from the conference with no refund, depending on the circumstances.
 The Linux Foundation reserves the right to exclude any participant found to be engaging in harassing behavior from participating in any further Linux Foundation events, trainings or other activities.